-It is often said that if you speak English, you are able to understand Ruby.
-While it is not literally the truth (sorry, some level of understanding of the whole concept of programming will be useful anyway), it is true that Ruby’s “natural, English-like” syntax is easy to read and easy to write.
+It is often said that if you speak English, you can understand Ruby.
+While it is not the truth (sorry, some level of understanding of the whole concept of programming will be useful anyway), Ruby’s “natural, English-like” syntax is indeed easy to read and easy to write.

 Good community around it